TechCollabNYC/manifesto/README.md

 Tech Collab is an alliance of the leading collegiate tech && entrepreneurship organizations in New York City.

 Tech Collab aims to make the NYC tech community stronger.
-By working together, member organizations aim to connect student leaders from across the city, help each other, and have fun through partying and community.
+By working together, member organizations connect student leaders from across the city, help each other, and have fun through partying and community.

 Our current member organization makeup includes clubs from
 - New York University
 - Columbia University
 - The Cooper Union

-We are currently collating the member organizations for the 2015-2016 school year.
+We are collating the member organizations for the 2015-2016 school year.
+Current members and delegates' information can be found in the [member-organizations](https://github.com/TechCollabNYC/member-organizations) repo.

 # Benefits